Munster Senior Hurling League: Format

-Stadia
+Stadia and locations

 As of the 2022 season, Munster League hurling has been played in eleven stadiums since the formation of the league in 2016.

 While the traditional county grounds are sometimes used for league matches, smaller club grounds have usually been used for games which may not have had such a high profile.

 Munster League matches are usually played on a rolling home and away basis.

 The stadiums for the 2017 league showed a large disparity in capacity: Gaelic Grounds, the home ground of Limerick has a capacity of 50,500 with O'Garney Park, one of the grounds used by Clare, having a capacity of 7,000.
 The combined total capacity of the Munster League in the 2017 season was 111,000.

 Stadium attendances are a significant source of regular income for the Munster Council and the individual county boards.